Holographic theory for continuous phase transitions -- the emergence and symmetry protection of gaplessness: 1+1D anomalous symmetry

 \section{1+1D anomalous $S_3$ symmetry}

-In 1+1D, the anomalies for $S_3$ symmetry are classified by $H^3(S_3;\RZ)=\Z_3\times\Z_2 =\Z_6$.\cite{CGL1314} We label those anomalies by $m\in \{0,1,2,3,4,5\}$.
-The \catsymm\ for an anomalous $S_3$ symmetry, $S_3^{(m)}$, is given by a topological order $\eGau_{S_3}^{(m)}$ that is described by the 2+1D DW gauge theory\cite{DW9093} with gauge charges.
-In this section, we will use those \catsymms\ to study the 1+1D gapped and gapless states with anomalous $S_3$ symmetry.
+In 1+1D, the anomalies for $S_3$ symmetry are classified by $H^3(S_3;\RZ)=\Z_3\times\Z_2 \simeq \Z_6$.\cite{CGL1314} We label those anomalies by $m\in \{0,1,2,3,4,5\}$.
+The \symmTO\ for an anomalous $S_3$ symmetry, $S_3^{(m)}$, is given by a topological order $\eGau_{S_3}^{(m)}$ that is described in the IR limit by the 2+1D Dijkgraaf-Witten gauge theory\cite{DW9093} with gauge charges.
+In this section, we will use these \symmTOs\ to study the 1+1D gapped and gapless states with anomalous $S_3$ symmetry.